cvuchener/g500/doc/report.md

  - Byte 12-15: unknown

 The known operation are:
  - 2: Fill the *destination page* with 0xFF (does not use *offset* or *length*).
-This this useful before ORing data.
+This this useful before AND'ing data.
- - 3: Copy or OR *length* bytes of data in page 0 to the *destination page* at *destination offset*
+ - 3: Copy or AND *length* bytes of data in page 0 to the *destination page* at *destination offset*
- - 4: Copy or OR *source length* bytes from *source offset* from an unknown static source of data at *destination offset* in *destination offset*.
+ - 4: Copy or AND *source length* bytes from *source offset* from an unknown static source of data at *destination offset* in *destination offset*.
 I have seen the report in Vladyslav Shtabovenko's g500-control.c, SetPoint then read what was written but I don't know why.

 Writing data works differently based on the page.
 In page 0, data replace the previous values.
-In other pages, the data is ORed, so you need to fill the page with 0xFF before writing in order to replace.
+In other pages, the data is AND'ed, so you need to fill the page with 0xFF before writing in order to replace.

 #### Sequence number (0xA1)